magizbox/git/docs/team_workflow.md

 ### Step 3: Commits

-In step 3, developers work on their brands, each peace of their works should be end be a `commit`
+In step 3, developers work on their branches, each peace of their works should be end by a `commit`

 ![resources/workflow-step-3.png](resources/workflow-step-3.png)

 ### Step 4: Merge Requests

 After finish a feature, each developer will create a `merge requests` to main repository.
-Leader take repository for merging their requests
+Leader take responsibility for merging their requests

 ![resources/workflow-step-4.png](resources/workflow-step-4.png)